 Please see our player page for David Peterson to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-Let’s apply this newfangled technology to our top starting pitchers and see what we can do to help you to fantasy glory!Please, blog, may I have some more?
+Let’s jump in and see what we can do for your fantasy playoffs!Please, blog, may I have some more?